golemfactory/golem-docs/src/markdoc/partials/quickstarts/js-quickstart.md

 Create a file named `requestor.mjs` and copy the following content into it.
 The code defines a task that runs the command `node -v` on the Golem Network and prints the result to your terminal.

-{% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-sdk-task-executor/master/examples/docs-examples/quickstarts/quickstart/requestor.mjs" language="javascript" /%}
+{% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-js/beta/examples/basic/one-of.ts" language="typescript" /%}

 {% alert level="info" %}